JuliaLang/Pkg.jl/docs/src/registries.md

 A custom registry can be added with the `registry add` command from the Pkg REPL.
 Usually this will be done with a URL to the registry.
-Here we add the `General` registry
+Here we add the `General` registry:

 ```
 pkg> registry add https://github.com/JuliaRegistries/General